Vighnesh-Avadhanam/Hate-Speech-Classification/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/6b454e24-efef-49bf-a0cc-a54d8607efc8" height="500"/>
 </p>
-When looking at the Precision-Recall curves for the seven models using the $all-MiniLM-L6-v2$ sentence transformer, we see there is a four-way tie between the Logistic-based and the XGBoost models with 0.78.
+When looking at the Precision-Recall curves for the seven models using the $hateBERT$ sentence transformer, the Logistic-based models do best  with an Average Precision of 0.78, which is the same as the the previous transformer we saw.

 # Model Selection